Year over year, the overall value of globally exported newsprint increased by 7.5% compared to $2.94 billion during 2020.

 The top 5 most lucrative exporters of newsprint are Canada, Russia, Germany, France, and Sweden.
 Combined, that quintet of major suppliers accounted for over two-thirds (68%) of total newsprint exported during 2021.

-Among continents, Europe sold the highest dollar worth of exported newsprint during 2018 with shipments valued at $2.9 billion or more than half (53.7%) of the global total.
-In second place were North American exporters at 34.3% while 8.5% of worldwide newsprint shipments originated from Asia.
-Smaller percentages came from Oceania (1.8%) mostly Australia, Latin America (1.1%) excluding Mexico but including the Caribbean, then Africa (0.6%).
+Among continents, suppliers in Europe sold the highest dollar worth of exported newsprint during 2021 with shipments valued at $1.84 billion or approaching three-fifths (58.3%) of the global total.
+In second place were North American exporters at 36.4% while another 3.9% of worldwide newsprint shipments originated from Asia.

 For research purposes, the 4-digit Harmonized Tariff System code prefix is 4801 for newsprint in rolls or sheets.

 Below are the 15 countries that exported the highest dollar value worth of newsprint during 2021.

 - Canada: US$1.1 billion (34.2% of exported newsprint)

 - South Korea: $48.3 million (1.5%)